SrikarReddy018/tryhackme-soc-l1/Blue Team Introduction/README.md

 - Management
 - Other specialized security roles

-The first one or two years should be used to gain practical experience and understand which area of cybersecurity is the best fit.
+The module emphasized using the first years of experience to build practical skills and determine which area of cybersecurity is the best fit.

-### Important habits for a SOC Analyst

-- **Learn from every alert:** Understand what happened instead of simply closing alerts.
-- **Think like an attacker:** Consider how the attack could have been performed.
-- **Verify everything:** Don't immediately trust an alert or piece of information without investigation.
-- **Get involved in incidents:** Real incidents provide valuable practical experience.

 ---

-## 13. Practical Labs
+## Practical Work

-The module included practical scenarios designed to apply the concepts from the theory.
+The module included practical scenarios where I worked from the perspective of a SOC analyst.

-The exercises involved:
+### Human Attack Scenario

+I worked with a security dashboard to:

-- Protecting employees from human-targeted attacks
+- Identify employees at risk
+- Apply appropriate protections
-- Improving security policies
+- Work with security policies

+### System Attack Scenario

-- Investigating systems at risk
+I also worked with systems at risk and had to:

+- Investigate the affected systems
+- Determine appropriate actions
-- Selecting appropriate remediation measures
+- Select suitable remediation measures

+### Security Role Challenge

-- Matching security roles to different incidents
+The final challenge required matching different security roles to incidents based on the responsibilities of each role.

-These labs helped connect the concepts of **Blue Team operations, human attack vectors, system attack vectors, mitigation, detection, and incident response** to practical SOC decision-making.
+This helped reinforce the differences between SOC analysts, engineers, incident responders, and other security roles.

 ---

 ## Key Takeaways

-- The **Blue Team** focuses on defensive security.
-- The **SOC** is a central part of Blue Team operations.
+- The **SOC** is a major part of an organization's defensive security.
-- **SOC L1 analysts** primarily triage alerts and escalate complex cases.
+- **L1 analysts** focus heavily on alert triage and initial investigation.
-- Attackers can target both **humans and systems**.
+- Attackers can use both **humans and systems** as attack vectors.
-- **Social engineering** exploits human psychology rather than technical vulnerabilities.
-- **Vulnerabilities** are software flaws, while **misconfigurations** result from insecure setup.
-- **Supply chain attacks** abuse trusted software or dependencies.
-- **Mitigation** reduces the likelihood or impact of attacks.
-- **Detection** identifies attacks that bypass preventive controls.
+- Social engineering takes advantage of human trust and emotions.
+- Vulnerabilities and misconfigurations are different problems and require different responses.
+- Security requires both **mitigation and detection**.
-- SOC analysts often work with teams such as **IT and HR**.
+- SOC analysts work with other teams rather than operating in isolation.
-- SOC experience can lead toward L2, engineering, incident response, threat intelligence, forensics, management, and other security roles.
+- SOC L1 experience can lead to several different cybersecurity career paths.

+---

+## Conclusion

+This module gave me a better understanding of where a SOC analyst fits within an organization's security structure and what the defensive side of cybersecurity looks like.

+The practical scenarios also helped connect the concepts to the decisions a SOC analyst may have to make when dealing with employees, vulnerable systems, and security incidents.